 As a wildly popular content management system (CMS) that powers millions of sites on the Internet, WordPress is an attractive target for hackers.
-You can never guarantee that a website is fully protected from potential exploits, particularly when the platform in question relies on – or supports – a multitude of open source or third-party technologies.
+You can never guarantee that a website is fully protected from potential exploits, mainly when the platform in question relies on – or supports – a multitude of open-source or third-party technologies.

 Here are a few tips you can use to improve the security of your WordPress website.

-- Keep your WordPress installation, themes and plugins up to date
+1. Keep your WordPress installation, themes and plugins up to date.

 The WordPress platform is in active development, which means that updates are released regularly.
-Some of these releases focus on feature enhancements but most, if not all, include patches to improve the security of the platform.
+Some of these releases focus on feature enhancements, but most, if not all, include patches to improve the platform’s security.
 You can review the changelogs for the platform over at the WordPress Codex.

 Be sure to install WordPress updates as soon as possible following their release.
 If you’ve installed WordPress via the Softaculous App Installer in cPanel, you can take advantage of automatic upgrade features for WordPress itself as well as supported themes and plugins.

 Once enabled, your site will be automatically upgraded to the latest versions of your software as soon as they are available.

 Pay special attention to plugins and themes that are no longer supported or updated by their developers.
 These may include outdated libraries or other supporting software that have known exploits.
 Later versions of these libraries may have been patched, but as the plugin or theme development is dormant, your installation may not have received these updates.